 In keeping with its commitment to education and patient care, Memorial Sloan Kettering Cancer Center offers a two-year, full-time program of study in Radiation Oncology Technology.

-Memorial Sloan Kettering’s School of Radiation Therapy has produced hundreds of radiation therapists over the past three decades.
+Memorial Sloan Kettering’s School of Radiation Therapy has produced hundreds of radiation therapists over the past five decades.
 Here you can learn about our program and admission requirements and find answers to frequently asked questions.

 The 2021 application is now opened and the deadline will be February 1, 2021.

 Information on our program goals, curriculum, tuition, accreditation, outcomes, and more.